Migrating to Huawei Cloud DNS for Domain Name Resolution

 The following are Huawei Cloud DNS server addresses:

-- ns1.huaweicloud-dns.com: DNS server address for regions in the Chinese mainland
+• ns1.huaweicloud-dns.com: DNS server for regions in the Chinese mainland

-- ns1.huaweicloud-dns.cn: DNS server address for regions in the Chinese mainland
+• ns1.huaweicloud-dns.cn: DNS server for regions in the Chinese mainland

-- ns1.huaweicloud-dns.net: DNS server address for countries or regions outside the Chinese mainland
+• ns1.huaweicloud-dns.net: DNS server for countries or regions outside the Chinese mainland

-- ns1.huaweicloud-dns.org: DNS server address for countries or regions outside the Chinese mainland
+• ns1.huaweicloud-dns.org: DNS server for countries or regions outside the Chinese mainland

-For details about how to set the DNS servers, see What Are the DNS Servers Provided by the Huawei Cloud DNS Service?
+For more information about the DNS servers, see What Are Huawei Cloud DNS Servers?

-Typically, the change of DNS servers is quickly updated to top-level DNS servers and take effect on the Internet.
-However, some DNS service providers set the TTL value of the NS record to 48 hours.
-In this scenario, if the NS record is cached by a local DNS server, the change will take effect until 48 hours later.
+Generally, changes to DNS server addresses are quickly updated to top-level DNS servers and take effect on the Internet.
+However, some DNS service providers set the TTL value in the NS record set to 48 hours.
+In this scenario, if the NS record set is cached by a local DNS server, the change will take effect until 48 hours later.

-Do not delete the original records until the change takes effect.
-Your services will continue to be served by the old DNS server before the new DNS server takes effect.
+Do not delete the original record sets until the change takes effect.
+Your services will continue to be served by the old DNS server before the new DNS server is being used.